-These best ever sales led to a record total contribution of \$1.637 billion to education and veterans' assistance in Texas.
-As noted by our Chairman, this year's revenue transfer included \$1.617 billion to the Foundation School Fund and \$19.4 million to the Fund for Veterans' Assistance, the Lottery's largest contribution to both beneficiaries.
-This is the 16th consecutive year that the Texas Lottery has generated more than \$1 billion in revenue for Texas, including over \$1.2 billion in revenue for the last seven years and our first year with over \$1.6 billion in revenue.
+These best ever sales led to a record total contribution of \$1.684 billion to education and veterans' assistance in Texas.
+This record total was the second year the agency generated more than \$1.6 billion in revenue and the 17th consecutive year the agency generated more than \$1 billion in revenue.
+As noted by our Chairman, this year's revenue transfer included \$1.661 billion to the Foundation School Fund and \$22.2 million to the Fund for Veterans' Assistance, the Lottery's largest contribution to both beneficiaries.

-FY 2019 was also a great year for Texas Lottery players and retailers.
-Players collected \$4.132 billion in prizes, the highest dollar amount of prizes paid out in Texas Lottery history.
-For the over 18,000 retailers that sell lottery tickets across the state, commissions amounted to \$313.0 million, the highest commission paid to retailers since the Lottery's inception and an average of \$17,151 to each of the Texas Lottery's valued retail partners.
+FY 2020 was also a great year for Texas Lottery players and retailers.
+Players collected \$4.523 billion in prizes, the highest dollar amount of prizes paid out in Texas Lottery history.
+For the over 20,000 retailers that sell lottery tickets across the state, commissions amounted to \$335.6 million, the highest commission paid to retailers since the Lottery's inception and an average of \$16,726 to each of the Texas Lottery's valued retail partners.
 The agency reached these accomplishments through our ongoing commitment to our Core Values and by maintaining focus on our mission to generate revenue for the state of Texas through the responsible sale and management of entertaining lottery products.
-In addition, we never lost sight of being fiscally responsible, achieving an administrative expense rate of 4.08% of FY 2019 sales, one of the lowest administrative expenditure rates in the country.
+In addition, we never lost sight of being fiscally responsible, achieving an administrative expense rate of 3.23% of FY 2020 sales, a new agency record.
 Any unspent administrative funds achieved through cost saving measures are returned directly to the Foundation School Fund.
-In fact, over 97.6% of Texas Lottery sales are returned to the state in the form of contributions to the Foundation School Fund, the Fund for Veterans' Assistance and other state programs, and through prizes and retailer commissions, bonuses and incentives.
+In fact, over 96.8% of Texas Lottery sales are returned to the state in the form of contributions to the Foundation School Fund, the Fund for Veterans' Assistance and other state programs, and through prizes and retailer commissions, bonuses and incentives.
 All these accomplishments are possible, in part, through the pride we take in our ability to effectively outsource certain functions to the private sector, appropriately manage large and complex contracts, and encourage the use of Historically Underutilized Businesses (HUBs) in Texas.